 The good news is that it’s relatively easy to take care of.
 A rule of thumb for any physical issue is prevention is the best treatment, and that’s especially true when it comes to varicose veins.
 Below we have outlined some simple ways to support healthy blood circulation and to help give you a good night’s sleep.

-- Elevate your feet: When laying in bed, raise your feet up on a pillow or two to help the blood flow more easily back out of your legs.
+- Elevate your feet: if you have aching legs at night, once laying in bed, raise your feet up on a pillow or two to help the blood flow more easily back out of your legs.

 - Yoga: While a workout helps the blood-flow, doing one just before bed isn’t very practical.
 Spend about ten or fifteen minutes doing yoga before bed to gently stretch the muscles and promote circulation, and you’ll feel a difference in the legs.
 Learn more: Exercise & varicose veins: everything you nee to know.